gsoules/MkDocs/digital-archive/docs/plugins/avantelements/avantelements.md

     time when entering a series of items that contain nearly the same metadata.
 Only an item's metadata, not its file attachments or relationships, are duplicated.

-## Usage
+---

-The sections that follow describe each of the options on the AvantElements plugin configuration page.
+## Configuration options

-Many options require that you specify a formatted list of information using commas or other characters as separators.
-For these options, spaces before and after the separators are ignored.
+AvantCommon has the following configuration options.

 Syntax for some options is shown using [BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 ---
-#### Allow Add Input Option
+### Allow Add Input Option
 This option overrides Omeka's default behavior of displaying an "Add Input" button for every element on the admin Edit page.
 AvantElements reverses this behavior so that the button appears only on the elements specified with this option.